Russia 88

-Russia 88 (Россия 88) is a 2009 Russian mockumentary film directed by Pavel Bardin about Russian neo-Nazis.
+Russia 88 (Россия 88) is a 2009 Russian mockumentary film directed by Russian film director Pavel Bardin about Russian neo-Nazis.
 It was screened in the Panorama section at the Berlin International Film Festival.
 Director Pavel Bardin won the Discovery of the Year Nika Award for the picture.

-In the film, members of a gang called Russia 88 are filming propaganda videos to post on the Internet.
+In the film, members of a gang called Russia 88, a gang of skinheads, are entertained by filming their beatings of people of non-Slavic appearance, to be released on the Internet.
 After a while, they become accustomed to the camera and stop paying attention to it.
 The leader of the gang, Spike, discovers that his sister is dating a Southern Caucasian man.
 This family drama develops into a tragedy.

 The movie has no ending credits, but a list of people killed by skinheads in Russia in 2008 at the end, playing over silence.